ant0/ctf_writeups/2018_metasploit_community_ctf/ubuntu/king_of_diamonds/solution.md

 The other solution was to trace the audio back to the source, which was a binary called `corey` in the Ubuntu host.
 This could have been found by looking at system logs, or using `tcpdump` to trace to the source of the audio.
 From the binary you could directly extract the image using `foremost`, which is a tool that I think is actually better than `binwalk`.

 Oh well!
 Lesson learnt, and it will teach me to always question and validate my thoughts better.
+I should have thought more of why I wasn't finding a PNG signature in the audio, and if I had taken the time to enumerate more and explore all options (I had seen `arecord` and flagged, but didn't follow up) then I would have definitely solved this one.

 > "Go slow in order to go fast."